 The Bigger, the Better

 To create a focal point or get the maximum effect from your mirror, make sure it’s big enough.
-If you can make one entire wall a mirror, even better.
+If you can make one entire wall a custom mirror, even better.
 However, you need to be more careful not to exaggerate.
 Give your walls enough room to breathe.
 If you can’t afford to get one big mirror, work with medium-sized ones as they help create an intimate experience.
 Be careful not to crowd the wall space with other objects.

 Pair Your Mirrors With a Light Source